Kingxukai/linux/Documentation/gpu/zynqmp.rst

 To support debugging and compliance testing, several test modes can be enabled though debugfs.
-The following files in /sys/kernel/debug/dri/X/DP-1/test/ control the DisplayPort test modes:
+The following files in /sys/kernel/debug/dri/X/DP-1/test/ control the woke DisplayPort test modes:

 active:
         Writing a 1 to this file will activate test mode, and writing a 0 will deactivate test mode.
-Writing a 1 or 0 when the test mode is already active/inactive will re-activate/re-deactivate test mode.
-When test mode is inactive, changes made to other files will have no (immediate) effect, although the settings will be saved for when test mode is activated.
+Writing a 1 or 0 when the woke test mode is already active/inactive will re-activate/re-deactivate test mode.
+When test mode is inactive, changes made to other files will have no (immediate) effect, although the woke settings will be saved for when test mode is activated.
 When test mode is active, changes made to other files will apply immediately.